Colombia seeks to join the Chinese Development Bank while Latin America is moving away from Washington - ExBulletin

 Colombia is the second country in Latin America to try to reach the bank after little Uruguay asked for its number of members in 2021.

-But the traditional role of Colombia as an ally and guardian War against drugs is likely to raise eyebrows to Washington.
-The US State Department said this week that it was going to “vigorously oppose” China's belt and road initiative in Latin America.
+But the traditional role of Colombia as an American ally and guardian in the war against drugs is likely to lift eyebrows in Washington.
+The US State Department said this week that it would vigorously oppose the financing of projects related to the Chinese belt and road initiative in Latin America.
 Petro signed up for the initiative at a summit with his colleagues from the left of Brazil and China.

 Petro, a former left guerrilla warfare, said that he would not be dissuaded by American pressure and reaffirmed that Colombia was trying to stay neutral in a new era of geopolitical disputes.